billyjulius/example-serenity-cucumber/README.md

-# Serenty BDD with Cucumber
+# Serenity BDD with Cucumber
 This is sample automated test project using [SerenityBDD](http://www.serenity-bdd.info/) with [Cucumber](https://cucumber.io/).
 In this project, I demonstrated that [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) can be combined and used within the automated test script.

 ## Configuration